emoreno911/Nesee/README.md

 ### An user-friendly experience to customize NFT bundles

-NESEE is the evolution of the Nes3D project built for the Web3athon 2023
+NESEE is the evolution of the Nes3D project, now built for the Web3athon 2023

 - Sponsor: Polkadot
 - Challenge: Unique Network